Kiersten Greene

 Associate Professor and Director, Childhood Education

-Kiersten Greene (she/they) is an associate professor for childhood education in the School of Education, Department of Curriculum & Teaching.
+Kiersten Greene (they/them) is an associate professor for childhood education in the School of Education, Department of Curriculum and Teaching.
 They hold a PhD in Urban Education from the CUNY Graduate Center and MSEd in Early Childhood and Elementary Education from Bank Street College of Education.
 Interested in bridging the gap between policy and practice in P-12 schooling, Kiersten’s scholarship is rooted in making sense of the 21st century classroom experience.
 Their most recent work explores professional learning, technology infusion, and transinclusive education in educator preparation.
 Prior to becoming a teacher educator, Kiersten taught 3rd and 5th grades and served as a literacy coach at PS125M.
 When they’re not teaching, reading, writing, or researching, you can find them rollerskating, cheering on the sidelines at their kiddo’s soccer games, or trying out a new vegan recipe.

 - PhD, Urban Education, CUNY Graduate Center